Building a free image CDN with Cloudflare R2 and workers

 - Access Control: Use Worker middleware to implement authentication if needed

-- Rate Limiting: Implement request limiting in your Worker
+- Rate Limiting: Enforce request limits within your Worker

-- URL Signing: Add signed URLs for time-limited access
+- URL Signing: Generate signed URLs for time-limited access

 Here's an example of adding basic authentication: